NeoIsRecursive/where-is-my-stuphp/README.md

 ## Possible use cases:

 Perfect to run on a home network, maybe you got a raspberry pi lying around or just some old computer.
+If you want to be able to run it on a local network, you have to start it with `php -S 0.0.0.0:port_of_your_choice` and then look up your local ip adress and type that in to your phone and it should appear!

 ## OBS!!!